Sheep shelter guidelines

 Check predicted weather conditions before putting shorn sheep into a paddock after shearing, so that if a cold snap is forecast, you can leave them in sheltered yards or sheds where they are better protected from the weather.

-'Bad weather' in this context involves at least two of the three factors of low temperature, wind and rain, that when combined, impose a severe chill factor on a lamb recently expelled from a temperature-controlled environment.
+'Bad weather' in this context involves at least two of the three factors of low temperature, wind and rain.
+When combined these factors can impose a severe chill factor on newborn lambs.
 Under such circumstances, a lamb that fails to get a drink soon after birth will become progressively less able to do so.

-Around 70 per cent of lamb deaths that occur between birth and weaning take place within 48 hours of birth.
+Around 70% of lamb deaths that occur between birth and weaning take place within 48 hours of birth.
 The majority of these are believed to succumb to the 'mismothering-exposure-starvation' complex.
 Losses can be particularly high during short spells of bad weather, which may coincide with peak lambing periods in individual flocks during autumn, winter or spring.
-Wind and rain combined has an additive effect and it has been shown that a wet coat (rain or amniotic fluid) can increase heat loss by 13 per cent, and by 18 per cent with a wet coat and wind.
+Wind and rain combined has an additive effect and it has been shown that a wet coat (rain or amniotic fluid) can increase heat loss by 13%, and by 18% with a wet coat and wind.

-Studies have shown that in cold, wet and windy weather lamb losses can be reduced by around 30 per cent if flocks are provided good shelter.
+Studies have shown that in cold, wet and windy weather, lamb losses can be reduced by around 30% if flocks are provided good shelter.
 Reducing the wind speed at lambing sites is a critical factor contributing to the increased survival of lambs.

 Shelter for lambing ewes

-Shelter from cold wind, whether provided by topography, trees, other vegetation or artificial structures, can improve the survival of newly-born lambs in the event of cold snap conditions occurring within the first two weeks of lambing.
-Effective shelter protects lambs from wind, rain and, radiative and conductive heat loss, as well as enabling exposure to the sun.
+Shelter from cold wind — whether provided by topography, trees, other vegetation or artificial structures — can improve the survival of newborn lambs in the event of cold snap conditions occurring within the first two weeks of lambing.
+Effective shelter protects lambs from wind, rain and conductive heat loss, as well as enabling exposure to the sun.